-The data can be downloaded from the memory through the RS-232 port and stored in a computer file even if the amplifier cannot be turned on after a serious fault - only external power has to be fed to the Control unit in either of the following ways:
+The data can be downloaded from ACOM 1200S memory through the RS-232 port and stored in a computer file even if the amplifier cannot be turned on after a serious fault - only external power has to be fed to the Control unit in either of the following ways:

-- 8 to 15 VDC voltage applied to the "Debug mode" input (see Table 2-1 Signals and pin out of the CAT/AUX connector) of the CAT/AUX port.
-The power supply has to be capable to provide 0.4 A of current; - If the Control board has already been removed from the amplifier, it can be powered directly with +5 V (0.4 A) and the fault log downloaded via the RS-232 port.
+- 8 to 15 V DC voltage applied to the "DEBUG mode" input (see Table 2-1 Signals and pin out of the CAT/AUX connector) of the CAT/AUX port.
+The power supply has to be capable to provide 0.4 A of current; - If the Control board has already been taken out of the amplifier, it can be powered directly with +5 V (0.4 A) and the fault log downloaded via the RS-232 port.

-In the FAULT LOG reading mode (see Figure 5-6 Menu FAULTS LOG), the Control board automatically transmits the data from the memory trough the RS-232 interface.
+In the FAULT LOG reading mode (see Section 5.5 Menu FAULTS LOG), the Control board automatically transmits the data from the memory trough the RS-232 interface (see Section 2.5.b) RS-232 interface connector).
 Depending on the number of fault events stored in the memory, the transmission may take between 0.5 and 12 seconds.
 A pause of 6 seconds follows, then transmission starts again.
-The data can be read in a plain-text format with a computer, using a standard terminal program.
+The data can be read in a plain-text format with a computer, using a standard terminal emulating program (TTY).

 You can send the recorded file to your dealer or to ACOM accordingly.
-They could also provide the necessary instructions, if you choose to decode the downloaded hexadecimal data by yourself.